 This has been taken from a letter sent to me by Sally Hall CEO, of Breast Cancer Haven.

 Thank you for helping me support Breast Cancer Haven.

 Yours in friendship

 Claire 2019/2020 District 6 Chairman

 The IW national Conference in Cardiff was well attended by members from District 6 who had a very enjoyable time.

 There were inspiring speakers such as Ed Pratt who circled the world on a Unicycle to raise money for the School in a Bag charity, charity presentations including one from Hope and Home given by a woman who had been an abandoned orphan herself and business sessions including our Annual General Meeting.
 All of this was sprinkled with entertainment and music, and we finished off the last night dancing to the Amazing Blues Brothers.
 Join us next year in Belfast if you can!

-The National President, Enid Law, has chosen Riding for the Disabled for her charity.
+The National President, Betty Roberts, has chosen The Stroke Association for her charity.